maxoltersdorf/Cinch/README.md

 a visual, blocks based programming language
 Inspired by Scratch/ Snap written by Jens Mönig and Brian Harvey

-Converting to Python wrapped C# for use as a Blender 2.8x Addon
+Converting to Python wrapped JS for use as a Blender 2.8x Addon

 Copyright (C) 2019 by Max Oltersdorf